TheSeamau5/flex-html/README.md

 # flex-html
-This library contains several facilities for laying out Html with elm-html using flexbox.
+This library contains several affordances for laying out Html with elm-html using flexbox.

 To illustrate how it works, here is an example of how to do the holy grail layout using flex-html